What is a Line Graph? — Definition & Examples

 Lesson summary

-Now that you have moved through the whole lesson, you are able to recall and state the definition of a line graph, identify the features of a line graph, including the x-axis, y-axis, titles, labels, and line for discrete data points, construct your own line graph, and interpret results recorded on an existing line graph.
+Now that you have worked through the entire lesson, you can recall and state the definition of a line graph, identify the features of a line graph (including the x-axis, y-axis, titles, labels, and line for discrete data points), construct your own line graph, and interpret results recorded on an existing line graph.
+Line graphs remain one of the most widely used tools in data visualization, from classroom exercises to professional data analysis in 2026.